MARKET SNAPSHOT: U.S. Stocks Poised To Squeeze In A Gain As Strong July Closes Out

 Read:Apple earnings: How long will iPhone sales be on 'pause'? (http://www.marketwatch.com/story/apple-earnings-how-long-will-iphone-sales-be-on-pause-2017-07-31)

-U.S. stock futures were tracking gains in Europe and Asia.
-European mining stocks rose after data from China, a big buyer of industrial and precious metals, showed construction activity at its highest level since December 2013.
-But China manufacturing activity fell more than expected (http://www.marketwatch.com/story/chinas-pmi-numbers-fall-slightly-in-july-2017-07-30) in July, which hinted of a slowdown in the world's No. 2 economy.
+"Today marks the beginning of a massive week for the markets, representing a crossroads of big economic and corporate data.
+While last week saw 20% of the S&P 500 firms reporting, this week sees economic releases more than compensate for any drop-off in earnings data," said Mahoney.

-Economic docket: Investors will be looking ahead to the closely watched monthly jobs data, scheduled for release on Friday.
+Investors will be looking ahead to the closely U.S. watched monthly jobs data, scheduled for release on Friday.

 See:Ignoring Washington chaos, companies likely kept up strong hiring in July (http://www.marketwatch.com/story/ignoring-washington-chaos-companies-likely-kept-up-strong-hiring-in-july-2017-07-30)